dojo/docs/quickstart/Animation.rst

 		]).play();
 	});

-The same rules apply to a combined animation as do a normal _Animation, though with no direct way to mix event callbacks into the combine() call, you are left using the `dojo.connect` method to attach event handlers:
+The same rules apply to a combined animation as do a normal animation, though with no direct way to mix event callbacks into the combine() call, you are left using the `dojo.connect` method to attach event handlers:

 .. code-block :: javascript
 	:linenos: